theupdateframework/pep-on-pypi-with-tuf/README.rst

 not have any of the keys required to sign for projects.
 It also does not protect projects from attackers who have compromised PyPI, since attackers can manipulate TUF metadata using the keys stored online.
-An extension to this PEP, discussed in Appendix A, offers the maximum security model and allows a developer to sign for his/her project.
+An extension to this PEP, discussed in Appendix B, offers the maximum security model and allows a developer to sign for his/her project.
 Developer keys are not stored online: therefore, projects are safe from PyPI compromises.